 Your subdomain strategy could be seriously harming your SEO

 Is using subdomains affecting your SEO performance?
 We get asked a lot of questions regarding the usage of subdomains in a URL strategy and site architecture.
-Such as:

 - Should I organise my URL structure into subdomains?